lorenaparralanda/dsp/05a-python.md

 example_list = [‘Mexico’, ‘USA’, ‘Togo’, 2, [‘UDLAP’ , ‘Fordham’, ‘Metis’]]
 ```

-Example of a set (and the creation of the set from a list):
+Example of the creation of a set from a list:
 ```python
 random_list = [1, 1, 2, 2, 2, 2, 2, 3, 3]
 set(random_list)
 ```
-Which outputs:
+Which outputs the set:
 ```python
 set([1, 2, 3])
 ```